cmmeyer/cfnlintdemo/README.md

 We're going to use this repo to walk through a basic demo of using cfn-python-lint to validate CloudFormation templates in Pull Requests prior to allowing the changes into our repo.

+Currently this repo does not validate for `Warnings`.

 ### Contents

 ```